RadialDevGroup/ombudsman/ATTENDANCE.md

 taking PTO, please be aware that your available hack time may be negatively affected by PTO time.
-- Example: If you have taken 16 hours (2 days) PTO in a work week, then you are required to work 24 hours (3 days) and are not eligible for hack time that week.
+- Example: If you have taken 16 hours (2 days) PTO in a work week, then you are required to work 24 billable hours (3 days) and are not eligible for hack time that week.

 The 240 hours (6 weeks) of Category Two PTO will reset at the beginning of each year.